scikit-hep/histoprint/README.rst

 Command line interface
 ----------------------

-Histoprint also comes with a simple command line interface to create histograms of tabulated data.
+``Histoprint`` also comes with a simple command-line interface to create histograms of tabulated data.
 It can read in files or take data directly from STDIN::

     $ histoprint --help